Lala Kent Talks ‘Vanderpump Rules’ Reunion Return, Will She Be Seen On Season 6?

 “Things just kind of fell into place and I’m so happy that I went,” she added.

-During the fifth season of Vanderpump Rules, Lala Kent’s relationship was targeted and she suffered falling outs with nearly all of her co-stars.
+During the fifth season of Vanderpump Rules, Lala Kent’s relationship was targeted, and she fell out with nearly all of her co-stars.
 While she and Scheana Marie were close for a brief time during Season 4, she informed Kent at the beginning of Season 5 that she didn’t want to be seen talking to her because she didn’t want to upset Katie Maloney, who had been dissed by Kent in the past.

-Lala Kent also had a falling out with Ariana Madix and Tom Sandoval after failing to show up to Madix’s birthday in Sonoma, California during Season 5.
+Lala Kent also had a falling out with Ariana Madix and Tom Sandoval after failing to show up to Madix’s birthday in Sonoma, California, during Season 5.

 Continuing on to TooFab, Lala Kent admitted that the things she’s said about Katie Maloney and her now-husband, Tom Schwartz, are among her top regrets.
-Luckily, she and Maloney have since made amends and while she didn’t reveal how it happened, she confirmed fans would learn more during the reunion special.
+Luckily, she and Maloney have since made amends, and while she didn’t reveal how it happened, she confirmed that fans would learn more during the reunion special.

 “There were a lot of fences that were mended amongst the entire group, which is pretty amazing.
 I think people will be shocked to see the interaction between people that definitely used to hate each other… actually not want to stab each other for once,” she said.